amclark42/whova-session-streamlined/README.md

 1. Hides the left- and right-hand sidebars by default.
 2. Adds buttons which toggle the sidebars open.
-3. Adds a button which will hide all(?) notifications on the page.
+3. Adds a button which will hide notifications on the page.
+4. Increases the size of the Zoom window.
-4. Applies some CSS tweaks to the web page structure.
+5. Applies some CSS tweaks to the web page structure.

 ## Caveats